DIPTO0160/Ml-model-using-titanic-dataset-for-predicting-if-a-person-died-or-not/README.md

 - 👋 Hi, I’m Dipto Sarkar(username:@DIPTO0160)
 - 👀 I’m interested in Artificial Intellifence and Machine Learning
 - 🌱 I’m currently learning scikit learn framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ml projects.If there is any kindly contact with me.
 - 📫 How to reach me: Email: dipto0160@gmail.com